Platform · svyLab

 Immutable dataset versions; versioned survey designs with full replicate-weight support; analysis lineage with rerun-against-current-version; soft delete with selective restore; Typst-based audit reporting.
 Every numerical result on the platform can be reconstructed from its inputs.
 Built-in, not bolted on.

-Why this matters for RWE
+Why this matters

 The architecture is the argument.